-TECO maintains that the information contained in Form 423-2(b) lines 1-2 columns G, I, K, L, M, N, O and P is entitled to confidential treatment as well.
-Specifically, TECO argues that disclosure of the effective purchase price in column G would impair its efforts "to contract for goods and services on favorable terms."
+TECO maintains that the information contained in Form 423-2(b) line 1 columns G, I, K, L, M, N, O and P is entitled to confidential treatment.
+Specifically, TECO argues that disclosure of the effective purchase price in column G "would impair the efforts of Tampa Electric to contract for goods and services on favorable terms."
 Section 366.093(3)(d), Florida Statutes.
 Disclosure of the effective purchase price per ton would enable a competitor to "back into" the segmented transportation cost using the publicly disclosed F.O.B. plant price for coal.
 This would be done by subtracting the effective purchase price per ton from the F.O.B. plant price per ton at Big Bend Station, thereby revealing the terminalling and ocean barge rate.
 TECO argues that disclosure of the rail rate per ton would adversely affect the ability of TECO and its affiliate to negotiate favorable rail rates with the various railroads serving areas int he vicinity of TECO's coal suppliers.
-Disclosure of the rail rates paid would effectively eliminate any leverage and lead to higher rail rates.
+TECO argues that the information in column I, line 1 is entitled to confidential classification.
+Disclosure of the rail rates paid contained in this column would effectively eliminate any leverage and lead to higher rail rates.
 This would work to the ultimate detriment of TECO and its customers.
-Accordingly, TECO argues, disclosure of this information would impair the efforts of Tampa Electric "to contract for goods and services on favorable terms."
+Accordingly, TECO argues, disclosure of this information "would impair the efforts of Tampa Electric to contract for goods and services on favorable terms."
 Section 366.093(3)(d), Florida Statutes.
-TECO argues that the information in lines 1-2 of columns K through P, if disclosed, would impair the efforts of Tampa Electric "to contract for goods and services on favorable terms."
+TECO argues that the information in line 1 of columns K, L, M, N, O and P, if disclosed, "would impair the efforts of Tampa Electric to contract for goods and services on favorable terms."
 Section 366.093(3)(d), Florida Statutes.
 TECO maintains that each of these columns provides specific information on segmented transportation costs which are the primary objects of this request for confidential treatment.